RaiyanYahyaDev/python-cli-github-action/README.md

 # python-cli-github-action
-dDeploy a cli called wxyz to pypi using github actions
+Deploy a cli called wxyz to pypi using github actions